mfkiwl/madupite/CONTRIBUTING.md

 ### Code Style and Formatting

-Before submitting any changes:

-1. Configure pre-commit hooks
+Before submitting any changes: Configure your pre-commit hooks to automatically clean up and format the code.

-2. Apply code formatters:
-   - C++: Run clang-format
-   - Python: Run flake8

 The CI pipeline enforces these formatting rules.
 Pull requests will fail if code doesn't comply with:
 - `.clang-format` specifications for C++
 - `.flake8` configuration for Python